-If you have type 1 diabetes (mate huka kai rongoā taiaki), it is important to have a sick day plan for managing your blood glucose levels when you are unwell with the flu or other infections such as gastro, urinary tract infections, skin infections or chest infections.
+If you have type 1 diabetes (mate huka kai rongoā taiaki), it's important to have a sick day plan for managing your blood glucose levels when you are unwell with the flu or other infections such as gastro, urinary tract infections, skin infections or chest infections.

 Why does being sick affect my diabetes?